 FPGA LOGi Bitcoin Mining Application

-Bitcoin mining part of the process in a bitcoin transaction that consists of some very hard number crunching.
-Bitcoin and Bitcoin mining topics go well beyond the scope of this article, but do please have a look at the reference links available in the footer for more information regarding these complex topics.
-I will shortly explain in a very high level manner the process of bitcoin mining and show how and why it directly applies to FPGA’s, particularly the LOGi FPGA family in conjunction with an embedded platform with web access such as the beaglebone or Raspberry Pi.
+Bitcoin mining is part of the process in a bitcoin transaction.
+The transaction consists of some very hard number crunching.
+Bitcoin and Bitcoin mining topics go well beyond the scope of this article.
+Please have a look at the reference links available in the footer for more information regarding these complex topics.
+I will briefly explain in a very high level manner the process of bitcoin mining and show how and why it directly applies to FPGA’s, particularly the in conjunction with an embedded platform with web access such as the beaglebone or Raspberry Pi.

 So what is bitcoin?
 Bitcoin is an experimental, decentralized digital currency that enables instant payments to anyone, anywhere in the world.
 Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bitcoin is designed around the idea of using cryptography to control the creation and transfer of money, rather than relying on central authorities .
 The more interesting aspects of bitcoin mining are in the details of the intricate protocols and algorithms being used that make up what is quickly being adopted as a new digital currency.
 Part of the beauty of the bitcoin protocol is that it uses technologies including encryption, hashing, client to client communication, all of which scream out for an FPGA implementation.